keikai/doc/dev-ref/adv/Performance_Guide.md

 ## Initialize Asynchronously

-If the data to insert is too large, so that it still consumes a long time you can't accept.
-Then you can insert the data in 2 phases.
-First, just insert a small part of data (e.g. 500 rows) since Keikai doesn't render all rows to a browser and a user's screen size is also limited.
-A user can't see all rows at once in the beginning.
-Then send an [Echo Event](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/UI_Patterns/Long_Operations/Use_Echo_Events) to insert the rest of the data.
+If the data to be inserted is too large, and it's slow even with PostImport implemented, you can insert the data in 2 phases.
+First, just insert a small part of data (e.g. 500 rows) since Keikai doesn't render all rows to the browser and a user's screen size is limited anyway.
+Then, send an [Echo Event](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/UI_Patterns/Long_Operations/Use_Echo_Events) to insert the rest of the data.

 # Import a Large File
-The major factor that determines the importing time is **the number of cell** instead of **the number of sheet**.
-Importing One file having 1 sheet, 10 thousands cells takes longer time than another file having 20 sheets with 1 thousand cells in total.
+The major factor that determines the importing time is **the total number of cells** instead of **the number of sheets**.
+Importing One file having 1 sheet, 10 thousand cells takes longer time than a file having 20 sheets, 1 thousand cells in total.

 ## Clear unnecessary cells
-If one sheet actually contains 100 rows of data.
-But you apply cell background color to 5000 rows, then Keikai still needs to process those (unnecessary) 4900 rows which is a waste of time.
+If a sheet contains only 100 rows of data, but you applied cell background color to 5000 rows, then Keikai still needs to process those (unnecessary) 4900 rows which is a waste of time.
 Hence, you can reduce the importing time by:
 * **clear/delete those unnecessary cells**
 * **move those cells with data into a new sheet**

 ## Split the File
-If you have a big file with multiple sheets and massive cells, and it takes a long time to import.You can split the file into multiple smaller files and import them separately.
+If you have a big file with multiple sheets and massive cells, and it takes a long time to import, you can split the file into multiple smaller files and import them separately.
 For example, you split a big file into `a-1.xlsx` and `a-2.xlsx`.
 Then, import the 1st file first, after Keikai shows the first file, starts to import the 2nd file.
 Keep the reference of the 2 `Book`.
 Allow users to switch among 2 books by calling [`Spreadsheet::setBook()`](https://keikai.io/javadoc/latest/io/keikai/ui/Spreadsheet.html#setBook-io.keikai.api.model.Book-).

 # Import formula cache
-An Excel file contains formula calculated result as a cache, import and show the cached value can save the time of re-evaluate formulas after importing.
+An Excel file contains formula calculated result as a cache, you can configure to show the cached value instead of having Keikai to re-evaluate formulas at importing.
 Please see [Configuration#importing](/dev-ref/Configuration#importing).

 # Trouble Shooting
-If none of above techniques can improve your performance problem, you need to analyze your page according to [Step by Step Trouble Shooting](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/Performance%20Monitoring/Step%20by%20Step%20Trouble%20Shooting) to find a performance bottleneck.
-Then start to deal with the bottleneck or share the data with us.
+If you have tried the relevant techniques above or if you are not sure why your project is slow, we recommend you to analyze your page according to
+[Step by Step Trouble Shooting](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/Performance%20Monitoring/Step%20by%20Step%20Trouble%20Shooting) to find the performance bottleneck.
+Then, deal with the bottleneck or consult with us.